gunavy/site-www-cn/src_zh_CN/_guides/language/language-tour.md

 This page summarized the commonly used features in the Dart language.
-More features are being implemented, but we expect that they won’t break existing code.
-For more information, see the [Dart Language Specification](/guides/language/spec) and
+More features are being implemented, but we expect that they won’t break existing code. 有关更多信息，参见 the [Dart Language Specification](/guides/language/spec) and
 [Effective Dart](/guides/language/effective-dart).